-Regarding destructive fishing methods, States have made strong commitments, such as Sweden now banning bottom trawling in all its marine protected areas, or France announcing a ban on bottom trawling, but also all mining activities, in areas mapped on a scientific basis, in consultation with fishermen.
+- Regarding destructive fishing methods,

+States have made strong commitments,

+such as Denmark announcing a ban on

+bottom trawling throughout its EEZ, or

+France announcing a ban on bottom

+trawling, but also all mining activities, in

+areas mapped on a scientific basis, in

+consultation with fishermen.

-- In Nice, efforts have also been made to protect sharks and rays, as more than a third (37.5%) are threatened with extinction.
-The Sharks++ call launched by WWF, the Union for Conservation of Nature (IUCN), other NGOs and the Convention on the Conservation of Migratory Species, supported by France, Australia, Ecuador, Maldives, Malta, Panama, the Republic of Congo, Spain and the United Kingdom, aims to halt the extinction of the most endangered sharks and rays. - The first international summit dedicated →' to the Deltas of the World, wetlands at the interface of rivers and the Ocean, took place on 9 June 2025, co-hosted by the Prime Minister of Vietnam, the President of the Republic of Iraq and the President of the Republic of Colombia.
+- In Nice, efforts have also been made to protect sharks and rays, as more than a are threatened (37.5%)extinction.
+The Sharks++ call launched by WWF, the Union for Conservation of Nature (IUCN), other NGOs and the Convention on the Conservation of Migratory Species, supported by France, Australia.
+Ecuador.
+Maldives.
+Malta.
+Panama, the Republic of Congo, Spain and the United Kingdom, aims to halt the extinction of the most endangered sharks and rays.

+- The first international summit dedicated to the Deltas of the World, wetlands at the interface of rivers and the Ocean, took place on 9 June 2025, co-hosted by the Prime Minister of Vietnam, the President of the Republic of Iraq and the President of the Republic of Colombia.
 As true biosphere reserves, deltas generate more than 6% of global GDP while occupying only about 0.65% of the surface of land.
-Witnessing both the richness and diversity of these spaces but also their common vulnerabilities, the summit made it possible to initiate a new collaboration between local leaders and actors of deltaic regions on the management of water resources, concrete solutions based on nature or preserving nature, and the support of local actors. - Under the leadership of the IMO, 37 States have created a coalition against noise pollution in order to protect marine species from the noise consequences of human activities, including maritime transport.
+Witnessing both the richness diversity of these spaces but also their common vulnerabilities, the summit made it possible to initiate a new collaboration between local leaders and actors of deltaic regions on the management of water resources, concrete solutions based on nature or preserving nature, and the support of local actors.

+- Under the leadership of the IMO, 37

+States have created a coalition against noise pollution in order to protect marine species from the noise consequences of human activities, including maritime transport.